nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Luminescent:** Pertaining to or resembling light emission, characteristic of nanoluc's function.

-### Expanded Definition and Usage\nNanoluc is esteemed for its practical advantages over traditional luciferases, such as firefly luciferase, which include greater brightness, higher stability, and a more compact size.
+### Expanded Definition and Usage:
+Nanoluc is esteemed for its practical advantages over traditional luciferases, such as firefly luciferase, which include greater brightness, higher stability, and a more compact size.
 These features make nanoluc particularly suitable for in vivo applications where intense, precise imaging is required without the interference of tissue absorption and scattering.
 Its use of furimazine, a substrate that is more efficient and offers better physiological compatibility, further enhances its usability in diverse biological systems.